stratdev3/SimpleW/documentation/simplew/docs/addons/service-background.md

 - Jobs are in-process and memory-only.
 - With the default store, job snapshots are lost when the process stops or crashes.
 - A custom `IBackgroundJobStore` can persist snapshots, but not replay arbitrary delegate jobs.
+- Delayed jobs and retry delays do not survive process restart.
-- Cron schedules do not catch up missed occurrences after restart.
+- Cron and fixed-interval schedules do not catch up missed occurrences after restart.
 - Do not capture `HttpSession`, `HttpRequest`, or `HttpResponse` in background jobs.
 - Copy the required request data before calling `Enqueue`.
-- The cancellation token is triggered when the background service stops.
+- The job cancellation token is triggered by individual cancellation, per-attempt timeout, or server shutdown.
-- Exceptions are caught by the worker and stored in the job snapshot as `Failed`.
+- Cancellation and timeout are cooperative; delegates must observe `ctx.CancellationToken`.
+- Exceptions and timeouts use the configured retry policy before becoming terminal.
+- Retry delays and delayed jobs do not occupy worker slots.
 - Progress is a latest-known snapshot, not an event history.